FurkanGozukara/Stable-Diffusion/Tutorials/1-Click-DeepFake-Tutorial.md

 ## If you get error and can't fix it (repo keep getting new updates) do these then reinstall

+How to do git checkout shown in this video (second 39) : https://youtu.be/KwxNcGhHuLY?t=39

 First clone

 Then checkout to specific working commit as below